 - Identify the appropriate statistical analysis for each of the three primary research designs.

-By completing this course students will earn 10 ECTS credits towards the Integrated M.A.
-Degree.
+By completing this course students will earn 5 ECTS study credits which can be applied towards the Integrated Master’s Degree Program.

 Accreditations & Certificates

 A course certificate of completion will be provided.

 This course can be accessed by Master’s Degree students.

 Contact us for a detailed overview of the course tuition including tuition credits, financial aid, and sponsorship options.